Can I Date Now?

-Rather, I find that my clients want clarification as to what exactly is separation for purposes of a divorce in North Carolina and how does it affect their love life.
-It takes one year from the date you separate to get divorced in North Carolina.
-Depending on the issues in particular case, it may take several years before all of your claims have been resolved.
-Many clients find that after being separated for a few months they would like to go on a date so they often ask is dating while separated ok.
+It takes one year from the date you separate to get the final divorce judgment.
+It may take several months or years before all of your claims have been resolved.
+Many clients find that after being separated for a few months they would like to go on a date so they often ask is dating while separated ok?

 Yes, you can date someone else after you separate from your spouse.
-There is nothing illegal or wrong about dating while separated and waiting for your divorce.
+There is nothing illegal or wrong about dating while married and waiting for your divorce as long as you are living separate and apart.
 Many people choose to start dating again at some point during their separation and before the final divorce decree is entered.

-While you can date during your separation, I must add some precautions.
+While you can date, I must add some precautions.

-You must be separated from your spouse before you start dating.
-NC doesn’t require that you file anything or be separated for any particular period of time to be legally separated.
+First, you must be separated from your spouse before you start dating.
+NC doesn’t require that you file anything.
+You don’t have to be separated for any particular period of time to be legally separated.
 The date of separation occurs when both spouses live under separate roofs and at least one spouse has the intent to end the marriage.
-You are not separated if you sleep in separate bedrooms or if one person sleeps in the basement suite.
+You are not separated if you sleep in separate bedrooms.
+You are not separated if one person sleeps in the basement suite.
 The spouses must be physically under separate roofs.
 The intent is created by simply one person wanting the divorce to occur.
 If you start dating before you are separated it is called adultery.
 Adultery can have a devastating impact on alimony.

 A judge could look at the behavior as indicating that an affair actually occurred before the date of separation.
 Moving in with a boyfriend or girlfriend can also impact your custody case.
 This is a sticky situation that I would not want any of my clients to battle.
 If a few months have passed since you separated and you simply want to get a meal with someone you have a romantic interest in, feel free to do so.

-And once your divorce is final, feel free to marry anyone else of your choosing.
+Finally, once your divorce decree or judgment is granted, feel free to marry anyone else of your choosing.
 If you are suspicious of where the line between dating versus a case for adultery exists, at least take the time to talk with your family law attorney.
 Creating further complications should be avoided in any divorce regardless of your circumstances.

 How long should I wait to start dating?

-Now that you know that you can date after you are legally separated, you may be asking yourself how long you should wait before dating.
+Now that you know that you can date while you are waiting on your divorce, you may be asking yourself how long you should wait before dating.

 5 Signs You are Ready to Date Again